Historic Downtown Winter Garden

 Montverde General Store

 The Montverde General Store was built in 1927 and is a good example of pre-boom masonry vernacular architectural style.
-Today it is the “Green Moose”.
+The building has housed various tenants over the years including cafes, pizza restaurants, and small businesses.
+Today it is the “Coffee Shop of Horrors.”

 The Eldrich Building

 The Eldrich building is a another good example of pre-boom masonry vernacular architectural style.
 Since its construction this building has had several uses.

 The McQuaig House, built in 1924, is a beautifully maintained example of a Florida bungalow.
 Some of the McQuaig family remain in this region and generations have been here since the early 1900‘s.